passionlim/intensive/Intensive_Travel.md

-Intensive_Travel

-1. You indicated in the survey that you take vacations domestically.
+### You indicated in the survey that you take vacations domestically.
 Tell me some places you like to travel.
 Why do you like to go there?

 My favorite place in Korea is Jeju Island which is localed in the soutern part of the Korean Peninsula.
 Many Korean people want to visit Jeju Island because the climate is mild and warm even in the winter seaons.